 The course lecturer is David Aspinall.

 The course is aimed at MSc students and 4th/5th year undergraduates.
-It is designed to build on a first course in Computer Security, such as our courses Computer Security or Research Methods in Security, Privacy and Trust.
+It builds on a first course in Computer Security, such as our courses Computer Security or Research Methods in Security, Privacy and Trust.

 Lecture slides and other materials appear here as the course goes along.
 There is no fixed text book.
 Reading recommendations will be given in lectures and slides.
 See the links in the first lecture for some starting points.